Raunak-Sarmacharya/kcn-seniors-docs/docs/user-management/overview.md

 # User Management System

 User management is a critical aspect of WordPress site administration that involves managing user accounts, roles, and permissions to ensure proper access control and security.
-The KCN Seniors website uses a comprehensive approach combining WordPress's built-in user system with the Members plugin for enhanced functionality.
+The website uses a comprehensive approach combining WordPress's built-in user system with the Members plugin for enhanced functionality.

 ## 🎥 Video Tutorial Guide